ai4reason/grackle/README.md

 # Grackle

-Grackle is an automated system for invention of a set of **well-performing** and **complementary** configurations of an arbitrary parametrized algorithm.
+Grackle is an automated system for invention of a set of **good-performing** and **complementary** configurations of an arbitrary parametrized algorithm.

+## Quick Install

+   $ pip install . --user

 ## Credits